 MEMBERS

-The success of the Soil Health & Agroecological Living Lab is driven by the talent, dedication, and collaborative spirit of our members.
-We are a multidisciplinary group of passionate scientists, students, and staff committed to agroecological living and improving the well-being of farmers and vitality of rural communities across Wisconsin and beyond.
+The Soil Health & Agroecological Living Lab’s success is driven by the skills, dedication, and collaborative spirit of its members.
+We are a multidisciplinary collective of passionate scientists, students, and staff committed to agroecological living and enhancing the well-being of farmers and vitality of rural communities across Wisconsin and beyond.

 Lab Leaders